lgmorand/workshop-aca/_entries/02-04 createrevision.md

 ![Revision soluce](/media/lab1/addrevision.png)

+You now have two options:
-You can then decide to either edit the existing container image definition or add a new one (but then, don't forget to delete the existing one or your deployment may fail!).
-Click on `Add` in order to pull the new image that will be used to create the new revision.
+- Edit the existing container image definition
+- Add a new one but you **must** delete the existing one or your deployment will fail because the two containers are targeting the same port.

+Let's use the Add option, so click on `Add` in order to pull the new image that will be used to create the new revision.

 ![Revision soluce](/media/lab1/addrevision1.png)